Noisy friarbird

 The noisy friarbird (Philemon corniculatus) is a passerine bird of the honeyeater family Meliphagidae native to southern New Guinea and eastern Australia.
 It is one of several species known as friarbirds whose heads are bare of feathers.
 It is brown-grey in colour, with a prominent knob on its bare black-skinned head.
 It feeds on insects and nectar.

 Taxonomy

 The noisy friarbird was first described by ornithologist John Latham in 1790.
 The generic name is from the Ancient Greek philēmōn 'affectionate, kissing'.
 Its specific epithet is derived from the Latin corniculum '(having a) little horn'.
 It is sometimes known as a leatherhead.
 Wirgan was a name used by the local Eora and Darug inhabitants of the Sydney basin.

 Molecular study shows its closest relative to be the silver-crowned friarbird within the genus Philemon.
 DNA analysis has shown honeyeaters to be related to the Pardalotidae (pardalotes), Acanthizidae (Australian warblers, scrubwrens, thornbills, etc.), and Maluridae (Australian fairy-wrens) in the large superfamily Meliphagoidea.

+The Yuwaalaraay people of northern New South Wales use the name dhaguway to refer to this species.